 When asking a State worker who has worked heavily with social services in Perth Amboy, NJ, she admitted to seeing some parent and adults display abuse patterns with their cell phone and act inattentively when handling business.
 “It’s definitely an obsession,” she added.

-To test the theory, I sparked my challenge of completely cutting usage for three days and noted the results in my journal.
+To test the theory, I sparked a challenge of completely cutting usage for three days and noted the results in my journal.
 The first night was peaceful—parent/child interaction was more intimate.
 My concentration was fervent and in the present.
 Day two and three were a little more challenging.
 I was irritable and had the urge to turn on my phone.
 I found out that I could use a little more cutting down when engaging in parent/child activities.

 Why are we so dependent?